-If you’re familiar with any debugging tool (like browsers’ developer tools), RN Debugger is very straight-forward tool to use.
-From accessibility perspective, when an element is inspected, debugger will show the structure of the application and properties of the element.
+If you’re familiar with any debugging tool (like browsers’ developer tools), RN Debugger is a very straight-forward tool to use.
+From an accessibility perspective, when an element is inspected, the debugger will show the structure of the application and properties of the element.

-VoiceOver is a gesture based screen reading software that allows user to hear what is the label, role or the description of the element.
+VoiceOver is a gesture-based screen reading software that allows the user to hear what is the label, role or the description of the element.
 It can be activated from Settings > Accessibility (on older iOS, it’s located under General).